Our own capital – NEFCO’s Investment Fund

 Barents Hot Spot Facility (BHSF)

-Since 2004, NEFCO manages the Barents Hot Spot Facility.
+Since 2004, NEFCO has managed the Barents Hot Spot Facility.
 This facility is supported by Finland, Iceland, Norway, Sweden and the Nordic Council of Ministers.
-It was established in continuation of international cooperation involving all of the Nordic countries as well as Russia and the EU with the aim to promote progress, actions and projects for improvement of the status of 42 acute environmental problems, “hot spots”, identified in this particular land along the coast of the Barents Sea, from Norway to Russia.
-Funds are still available and are offered on a modest grant basis to support project preparation in the Russian part of the Barents region.
+It was established in continuation of international cooperation involving all of the Nordic countries as well as Russia and the EU with the aim to promote progress, action and projects to improve the status of 42 acute environmental problems, ‘hot spots’, identified in a particular area of land along the coast of the Barents Sea, from Norway to Russia.
+Funds are still available and are offered on a modest grant basis to support project preparation in the Russian part of the Barents Region.

 Nordic-Russian Programme for Environment and Climate Co-operation (PECC)

 Jointly with the Nordic Council of Ministers, the Barents Hot Spot Facility has also financed the recently established grant Programme for Environment and Climate Co-operation at the local level between non-commercial partners from the Nordics and Northwest Russia.
 A second call for proposals was launched in spring 2020.

 Baltic Sea Action Plan Trust Fund (BSAP)

 The reduction of pollutants negatively affecting the Baltic Sea is and has always been a key priority for NEFCO’s Investment Fund.
-The Baltic Sea Action Plan Fund offers limited grant funding to accelerate and demonstrate measures, which are needed and would not otherwise happen, to meet the nutrient reduction requirements of the Baltic Sea Action Plan, signed by Denmark, Estonia, Finland, Germany, Latvia, Lithuania, Poland, Russia, Sweden and the EU in 2007.
-This fund was established in 2009, is co-managed by NEFCO and the Nordic Investment Bank and supported by Finland and Sweden.
-Most of the funds have already been allocated to projects, but the fund might be replenished.
+The Baltic Sea Action Plan Fund offers limited grant funding to accelerate and demonstrate necessary measures, that would not otherwise happen, to meet the nutrient reduction requirements of the Baltic Sea Action Plan, signed by Denmark, Estonia, Finland, Germany, Latvia, Lithuania, Poland, Russia, Sweden and the EU in 2007.
+This fund was established in 2009, and is co-managed by NEFCO and the Nordic Investment Bank and supported by Finland and Sweden.
+Most of the funds have already been allocated to projects, but the fund may be replenished.